nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Displays error if either the specified PLAYER or LINEUP does not exist.
 * Each player can join multiple lineups.
 * Each lineup can have up to five players.
+* Each player can not join the same lineup again.

 * Example:
 * `put P/John Doe L/starting five` Puts John Doe into the lineup named starting five.